-- 13. (1) An employee, as a condition of employment, is required to - (a) comply with the Public Servant's Code of Conduct, any workplace rules, and any reasonable instructions issued by his appointing officer; - (b) provide the name and address of his next-of-kin and dependants to his appointing officer at the time of appointment and to update that information if it changes; and - (c) submit to a medical examination if required to do so by his appointing officer to establish his fitness for duty or to test for excessive blood alcohol or use of illicit drugs. - (2) Failure to comply with these conditions of employment is a ground for discipline or dismissal.
+- 13. (1) An employee, as a condition of employment, is required to - (a) comply with the Public Servant's Code of Conduct, any workplace rules, and any reasonable instructions issued by that employee's appointing officer: - (b) provide the name and address of that employee's next-of-kin and dependants to their appointing officer at the time of appointment and to update that information if it changes; and - (c) submit to a medical examination if required to do so by their appointing officer to establish that employee's fitness for duty or to test for excessive blood alcohol or use of illicit drugs. - (2) Failure to comply with these conditions of employment is a ground for discipline or dismissal.